MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 ## Duplicating Entries to More Depreciation Books
 If you have three depreciation books, B1, B2 and B3, and you want to duplicate entries from B1 to B2 and B3, you can place a check mark in the **Part of Duplication List** field on the depreciation book cards for B2 and B3.
 This can be useful if depreciation book B1 is integrated with the general ledger and uses the fixed asset G/L journal, and depreciation books B2 and B3 are not integrated with the general ledger and use the fixed asset journal.

-When you enter an entry in B1 in the fixed asset G/L journal and place a check mark in the **Use Duplication List** field, the program will duplicate the entry in book B2 and B3 in the fixed asset journal when the entry is posted.
+When you enter an entry in B1 in the fixed asset G/L journal and place a check mark in the **Use Duplication List** field, application will duplicate the entry in book B2 and B3 in the fixed asset journal when the entry is posted.

 > [!NOTE]
 >   You cannot duplicate in the same journal and journal batch as you are duplicating from.
 If you post entries in the fixed asset G/L journal, you can duplicate them in the fixed asset journal or in the fixed asset G/L journal using another batch.